Department Clinical Psychology and Psychotherapy

 Projects

-The study evaluates the effectiveness of internet-based self-help programmes for people with bulimia and binge-eating disorder.
-The programmes are based on evidence-based methods and exercises from cognitive behavioural therapy for eating disorders.
-In a blinded, randomised controlled waiting list study, the effects of the interventions on symptom progression, quality of life and emotional regulation are investigated.
-Included participants either receive immediate access to the internet-based self-help programmes (intervention group) or delayed after a period of 12 weeks (waiting list control group).
+This study evaluates the effectiveness of internet-based self-help programs for individuals with bulimia and binge-eating disorder.
+The programs are based on evidence-based cognitive-behavioral therapy for eating disorders.
+In a blinded, randomized controlled trial with a waitlist control group, the effects of the interventions on symptom progression, quality of life, and emotion regulation are examined.
+Participants are randomly assigned to either immediate access to the internet-based self-help programs (intervention group) or delayed access after a period of 12 weeks (waitlist control group).
 Primary and secondary outcome measures are collected before the intervention and after six and twelve weeks.
-Before and after the intervention, eating behaviour and emotional regulation in everyday life are also measured using Ecological Momentary Assessment (EMA).
+Additionally, eating behavior and emotion regulation in daily life are assessed before and after the intervention using Ecological Momentary Assessment (EMA).

 __________